9/28/2024

 Location: East of Houston, Texas

 “All of ’em.
-People, Brahmin.
-If it’s meat and it’s gone cold, they cremate it.
+People.
+Brahmin.
+Meat gone cold—they cremate it.
 Harvest the acid.
 Fuel the cores.”

-“That’s why I left,” she said.
+She said she left because of it.
 “Didn’t want to watch my mother turn into voltage.”

 We burn the dead to power the living.
-We forge the future on the bones of the past.
+We build tomorrow on ashes.
+And the smell of it clings, even miles from the fire.

 9/04/2024